EngHabu/libki-k8s/README.md

 1. Set up ingress
 2. Increase the number of replicas for the libki server
+3. Add kustomize overlays for beefier k8s deployments (more container resources... etc.)
-3. Setup a cluster of Raspberry PIs to ensure the k8s cluster high-availability.
+4. Setup a cluster of Raspberry PIs to ensure the k8s cluster high-availability.